Arteriovenous Malformation (AVM)

 Stereotactic radiosurgery is usually delivered in a single session of treatment.
 Stereotactic radiation therapy is delivered over a number of sessions on different days.

 During the treatment multiple highly targeted x-ray beams are focused on the AVM.
 This causes changes in the blood vessel walls and eventually scarring.
-The scarred AVM blood vessels then slowly clot off in the 1-3 years following treatment.
+The scarred AVM blood vessels then slowly dissolve in the 1-3 years following treatment.
 During the time it takes for the blood vessels to close there is still a risk of bleeding from the AVM.
-Patients are closely followed up during this time.
+Patients are closely followed up by their doctor during this time.

 Endovascular Embolisation In this procedure a catheter is inserted into an artery in the groin and using X-ray guidance, the catheter is threaded through the blood vessels into the brain.
 The catheter is then positioned in one of the arteries that feeds into the AVM.
 The artery is blocked by the insertion of a glue-like substance or coil and blood no longer flows through the AVM.

-Embolisation is less invasive than conventional brain surgery, and may be used when the risks associated with surgery are high.
+Embolisation is less invasive than surgery and is best suited when the blood vessels supplying the AVM are clearly identifiable.
+It is an alternative if the risks associated with surgery are high.
 It can also be used prior to conventional surgery or radiation therapy to reduce the size of the AVM and the risk of bleeding.

 For larger ones, the success rate seen in studies is variable, between 30 to 70%.